 Frank Leckie (41) a fire-clay pipe finisher from England, married to Mary (40) from Hamilton.
 Their son Thomas (17) was a shipping Clerk.

 Masonic Place, Cumbernauld Station – 1901.
 This building was located adjacent to the Station.
-A few years later a granary was built next to the railway and the owner, Robert Stirling, then built the cottage called Millview.
+It was three stories with the ground floor given over to small retail units and the upper floors were living accommodation.
+A few years later a granary was built next to the railway and the owner, Robert Stirling, later built the cottage called Millview.

 John Clark (50) a railway carter with wife Mary (49).
 Children: Maggie Clark (16) Dressmaker, William (11), George (6); Annie (4), Alice (11 months)